FikretGezer/WeatherApp/README.md

 # WeatherApp
+### What this app does?
- Uses weather api and gets weather any city around the world
+ Uses weather api and gets weather any city around the world.
+### Screenshots